Purchases made through my links help support this website, at no additional cost to you. Details.

 That’s a challenge for me, because this isn’t my usual design style.

 I’m leaving these older pieces online for authenticity.
-I don’t like this collage, but also know it reflects my struggle in 2020, feeling cut-off from friends and family, as so many of us were, due to Covid concerns.
+I don’t like this collage, but also know it reflects my struggle in 2020, feeling cut-off from friends and family, as so many of us were, due to Covid concerns, politics, and probably myriad other/related reasons.

 This piece started with the first layer, showing a smiling model in a tangerine/orange satin gown and an almost ostentatious amount of glittery jewelry.